 For example, if you know that a competitor bank or credit union charges a lower fee or no balance transfer fees at all, you could try and use that to persuade your bank to cut you the same deal.

-If you’ve reached out to your credit card company or bank and hit a dead end, there are still a few options for saving money on balance transfer fees.
+If you’ve contacted your credit card company or bank and hit a dead end, there are still a few options for saving money on balance transfer fees.

 “Likely, your best course of action is to open a balance transfer card with no balance transfer fees,” says Horner.